-655 5.
-Summary of layer cloud charge observations
+5 Summary of layer cloud charge observations

 The original goal in the late 1990s of obtaining more information on the charge associated with extensive layer clouds, which can now be revisited.
 With the range of sensors developed, and hundreds of instrument packages deployed, positions of cloud boundaries can now be accurately determined, along with the background ionisation environment, in-cloud turbulence and charge.
-The expectation from electrostatic theory, outlined in section 4, was that the upper and lower boundaries of extensive layer clouds would carry positively and negatively charged respectively.
+The expectation from electrostatic theory, outlined in Sect.
+4, was that the upper and lower boundaries of extensive layer clouds would carry positively and negatively charged, respectively (Fig. 17a).

-From soundings in Europe and Antarctica, charging on the upper and lower boundaries of extensive layer clouds hasbeen confirmed to be widespread (Nicoll and Harrison, 2016) and should be expected to be a global phenomenon.
-On average, an upper positive charge and lower negative charge does emerge (Figure 17, upper panel).
-Several factors
+From soundings in Europe and Antarctica, charging on the upper and lower boundaries of extensive layer clouds has been confirmed to be widespread (Nicoll and Harrison, 2016) and should be expected to be a global phenomenon.
+On av-